slanglab/transition_sampler/README.md

 # Files

 - `add_sampler_to_corenlp_nndep.diff`: to run the transition sampler (see below)
 - `corenlp` symlink: to help run the transition sampler (see below)
 - `examples/`: Parse samples for a few example sentences.
 - `parsetext.sh`: runs the transition sampler (see below)
-- `stuff`: Analysis scripts for parse samples, and outputs from the UD 1.3 dev set.
+- `stuff/`: Analysis scripts for parse samples.
 - `srl_experiments`: scripts and notes from the SRL (semantic role assignment) experiment
 - `pf`: scripts and notes from the police fatalities experiment
 - `ud_parses`: experiments on the UD 1.3 dev set, specifically for the precision-recall analysis.